 As we are admission by donation we do not have a timed ticketed entry system in place.
 Instead, there will be a sign on the door.
 If the sign is green you may enter (please note the door may be locked - if so please ring the doorbell).
 If the sign is red, we are either at capacity or are disinfecting/cleaning, so please wait on the sidewalk while social distancing.

 When entering please ensure the vestibule is empty of other visitors or staff before preceding inside the building.

 Hand sanitizer stations are available at all points of entry/exit within the museum, including the main entrance.

-Due to our size and the occupancy restrictions, we are limited to a max of 5 visitors at one time.
+Due to our size and the occupancy restrictions, we are limited to a max. of up to 4 visitors at one time.
 This may result in wait times for entry.

 WHILE VISITING THE MUSEUM